bollu/bollu.github.io/README.md

 # Big list of quotes

+- When leaving a party, Brahms is reported to have said ‘If there is anyone here whom I have not offended tonight, I beg their

 - Pirates of the caribbean: Take what you can, give nothing back.

 > How can Alice communicate all of math to Bob?
 Mail him some chalk and wait!